- 1. Edit iMovie+

 Step 2 Choose an output format (Optional).

-If you want to change your video format to suit your device preferences, click the Convert all files to: button.
+If you want to change your video format to suit your device preferences, click the Output Format button.
 From there, you can choose audio, video, or even device-optimized format.

 Step 3 Edit your video.